kevinlin1/kevinlin1.github.io/_posts/2018-01-05-Mindstorms.md

 [sicp]: https://people.eecs.berkeley.edu/~bh/sicp.html

 We all leave CS 61A, SICP, *Mindstorms*, or whatever it is, with [different feelings][wangg].
-I can't say I agree with George here, but I think this feeling of uncertainty is a real feeling shared by many students.
+This feeling of uncertainty is shared by many students.
 What's the point of learning all this?
 Is this real programming?
-Why should *I* put my life in your hands?
+Why should a student put their future in your hands?
 That's the kind of weight that comes with being an educator.
-We create a vast world of possibility, a playground built on basic principles and containing several challenges along the way not just because we want to watch students suffer but precisely because we can't help but want to share that feeling of failure, re-learning, and perseverance that comes from attaining knowledge through personal experience.
-There are some feelings that can't be told or taught; they can only be experienced.
-And these are the ideas in *Mindstorms* that resonate most strongly with me.
+We create a vast world of possibility, a playground built on basic principles.
+But the constraints of a course and the delivery of learning outcomes necessitates forcing functions such as assignments and assessments.
+Learning happnes in context, and there can be a compelling argument that today's higher education landscape is in conflict with the kinds of experiences of failure, struggle, and, ultimately, perseverance, that are so crucial to learning CS as we to teach it today.

 [wangg]: https://news.ycombinator.com/item?id=4787137

-Through all of this, there's still more we can learn from *Mindstorms*. "[A] world in which there were hundreds of powerful representations spanning all kinds of knowledge, carefully crafted by researchers and educators as personally meaningful, powerful representations serving as entry points into everything humanity has learned."
-(Andy Ko)

-We're all part of different worlds of possibility crafted by others, thrown into the darkness, forced to learn, and we come out of it with a greater appreciation of the world and a new perspective on life.
-One role of an educator, then, might be to be a guiding light, a source of inspiration, hope, physical, living, breathing proof of what can be achieved.
+What's the role of the educator through all of this?
+There's one quote of Papert's which feels particularly salient in spite of all the differences and all the challenges.

 > The LOGO teacher will answer questions, provide help if asked, and sometimes
-> sit down next to a student and say: “Let me show you something.”
+> sit down next to a student and say: "Let me show you something."
 What is
 > shown is not dictated by a set syllabus.
 Sometimes it is something the
 > student can use for an immediate project.
 Sometimes it is something that the
 > teacher has recently learned and thinks the student would enjoy.
 Sometimes
 > the teacher is simply acting spontaneously as people do in all unstructured
 > social situations when they are excited about what they are doing.

-So let there be light.